ianare/exif-py/README.rst

 Built-in Types
 ==============

-To return a dictionary with tag values as built-in Python variable types (int, float, bytes, str, etc.) instead of `IfdTag` objects, use this option.
-This is useful for JSON serialization.
+For easier serialization and programmatic use, this option returns a dictionary with values in built-in Python types (int, float, str, bytes, list, None) instead of `IfdTag` objects.

-Pass the ``-b`` or ``--builtin`` argument, or use:
+Pass the ``-b`` or ``--builtin`` argument, or as:

 .. code-block:: python

     tags = exifread.process_file(file_handle, builtin_types=True)

-For immediate JSON serialization, combine this with the ``-q`` argument or ``details=False`` to avoid bytes in the output:
+For direct JSON serialization, combine this option with ``details=False`` to avoid bytes in the output:

 .. code-block:: python